Johannes Opdam: Prison, second murder

 On 8 June 1954 Opdam was sentenced to life in prison.
 In the prison in Leeuwarden Opdam met Arie Lodder, who was also convicted for killing his wife.
-They agreed upon writing notes confessing each other's murders, to be used when one of them would die.
+They agreed upon writing notes confessing to the murders committed by each other, to be used when one of them would die.
 In February 1958, Arie Lodder was found dead in his cell, which was next to that of Doctor Opdam's.
 Lodder too had been poisoned with prussic acid and on his body a note was found that he had taken a medicine Doctor Opdam had given him.
 In the meanwhile, both Doctor Opdam and the prison director had received a letter from Lodder, claiming that it was Lodder who had killed Mrs. Opdam.

 Opdam had obtained the chemicals to poison Lodder from his cousin-in-law.
 It is also possible that Lodder's parents had the poison delivered to the prison in Leeuwarden, thinking it was a medicine for their son.
 The letters and the trick did not set Opdam free, however.
-On the contrary, in 1961, he was again sentenceded to life in prison, this time for the murder of Arie Lodder.
+On the contrary, in 1961, he was again sentenced to life in prison, this time for the murder of Arie Lodder.
 He remains the only person in Dutch judicial history to have been sentenced twice to life in prison for two different murders.